JMAConsulting/obiaa/wp-content/plugins/loginpress/readme.txt

 = 1.4.3 – 2020-02-27 =
 * New Feature: Created a new control for button text color on hover.
 * Bugfix: Video background works on iOS devices as well.
 * Bugfix: Compatible with Listing Pro Themes.
-Dequeue their stylesheet on login page only.
+Dequeue their style sheet on login page only.
 * Enhancement: Added a filter `loginpress_footer_copyright` to extend the copyright note functionality.

 = 1.4.2 – 2020-01-14 =